Zweber01/CSE110Lab1/index.md

 *I am a 4th year comp sci major*

 I enjoy designing video games and stick to the motto
->A delayed game will eventuall be good, but a rushed game will always be bad
+>A delayed game will eventually be good, but a rushed game will always be bad

 #### My favorite games are
 ```